Palliative care - hospice; End-of-life care - hospice; Dying - hospice; Cancer - hospice

 - Treatment of symptoms (such as shortness of breath, constipation, or anxiety).
 This includes medicines, oxygen, or other supplies that help you manage your symptoms.

-- Spiritual care that meets your needs.
+- Spiritual care that meets your needs and those of your loved ones.

 - Giving the family a break (called respite care).